 At UCF coding bootcamp, you can choose between full- and part-time courses.
 If you attend a full-time bootcamp, you’ll be eating, breathing, and sleeping programming training, and can plan on being in class twenty hours a week for twelve weeks.
 If you need to slim down your weekly attendance in favor of sleep and family, you can go for a part-time schedule, which will have you taking ten in-class hours a week for twenty-four weeks.
 Both plans are available at all campus locations.

 Trilogy Education Services has worked in partnership with UCF to develop the school’s technology bootcamps and helps administer and design the classes.
-To get some insight into Trilogy’s approach, check out this Breaking into Startups podcast episode featuring Dan Somer, Trilogy founder and CEO, where he talks about his vision for alternative education.
-With all of the focus on bootcamps, a lot of attention has been paid to curriculum.
+To get some insight into Trilogy’s approach, check out this Breaking into Startups podcast episode featuring Dan Somer, Trilogy founder, and CEO, where he talks about his vision for alternative education.
+With all of the focus on bootcamps, a lot of attention has been paid to the curriculum.
 An ideal coding bootcamp curriculum provides a good foundation and doesn’t skimp on less-common issues that you might run across.

 UCF Coding Bootcamp Job Placement